dubeboy/wikipedia-places-app/README.md

 - Should **not contain any business logic**
 - Responsible only for rendering the current state of the view
 - Each View has **one ViewModel**
+- Each Component of this architecture is testable.
+We currently using constructor injection

 ---